Alberta Eugenics Board: Historical context

 The province of Alberta was the first part of the British Empire to adopt a sterilization law, and was the only Canadian province that vigorously implemented it.
 Eugenics was widely discussed in the U.S. at the time and British Columbia and Alberta were influenced by American trends.
 During early debates regarding the sexual sterilization bill in Alberta, there were many references made to U.S. legislation.
-As Canada was being populated by immigrants, the eugenics movement was emerging and gaining the support of influential sponsors, such as J.S.
-Woodsworth, Emily Murphy, Helen MacMurchy, Louise McKinney, Irene Parlby, Nellie McClung, and Robert Charles Wallace.
+As Canada was being populated by immigrants, the eugenics movement was emerging and gaining the support of influential sponsors, such as J. S. Woodsworth, Robert Charles Wallace, and The Alberta Five prominent suffragists: Emily Murphy, Helen MacMurchy, Louise McKinney, Irene Parlby, Nellie McClung.
 In Alberta, eugenics supporters had seemingly positive intentions with the goal of bettering the gene pool and society at large.
 The burden put on hard-working farm mothers by mentally-disabled children with adult sex drives was a major impetus to UFA cabinet minister Irene Parlby.

 In 1918, the Canadian National Committee on Mental Hygiene (CNCMH) was established by Dr. Clarence Hincks.
 The committee's aim was "to fight crime, prostitution, and unemployment" which it claimed was strongly tied to feeble-mindedness.
-One of the projects that the CNCMH and Hincks took on, along with Dr. C.K.
-Clarke, was conducting provincial surveys of mental institutions in 1919, and making subsequent recommendations to the provincial government.
+One of the projects that the CNCMH and Hincks took on, along with Dr. C. K. Clarke, was conducting provincial surveys of mental institutions in 1919, and making subsequent recommendations to the provincial government.
 Visiting several institutions, the results of their survey, published in 1921, attributed social inefficiency and corruption to mental inadequacy, and recommended sterilization as a preventative measure.
 They claimed to have found "scientific proof" linking feeble-mindedness to social issues.